Chris Mobley

 805-203-6273

-As deputy superintendent for programs since 2008, Michael Murray assists with overall management of the sanctuary and works to integrate and enhance resource protection, research and monitoring, education and outreach, and maritime heritage program areas.
+As deputy superintendent for programs since 2008, Michael Murray assists with overall management of the sanctuary and works to integrate and enhance resource protection, research and monitoring, education and outreach, cultural heritage, and maritime heritage program areas.
 Michael first joined CINMS in 1999, and since then has enjoyed helping to connect the local community with management of the sanctuary through his ongoing role as coordinator of the Sanctuary Advisory Council.
+He also leads sanctuary efforts to engage with local indigenous Chumash Community members.
 Prior to joining CINMS, Michael worked as a planner for NOAA's Office of National Marine Sanctuaries from 1995-1999 in Seattle, Washington on a feasibility study for a proposed national marine sanctuary site.
 Michael has also studied the management of marine protected areas (MPAs) since 1996, and was active in MPA planning for Puget Sound in Washington from 1997-1999.
-Additionally, Michael serves as a member of the editorial board for MPA News, an international newsletter.
-Michael holds a master's degree in environmental studies with an emphasis in policy and planning from California State University, Fullerton and a bachelor's degree in business administration from California State University, Long Beach.
-He is also a 2016 graduate of NOAA's Leadership Competencies Development Program.
-Raised in Hawaii and a life-long surfer, Michael enjoys living on the coast of Santa Barbara, California.
+Additionally, Michael serves as a member of the editorial board for MPA News, a long-standing international newsletter.
+Michael holds a master’s degree in environmental studies with an emphasis in policy and planning from California State University, Fullerton and a bachelor’s degree in business administration from California State University, Long Beach.
+He is also a 2016 graduate of NOAA’s Leadership Competencies Development Program.
+Raised in Hawaii and a life-long surfer, Michael enjoys living on the coast of Santa Barbara, California, the unceded lands of Chumash People.

 Robert Schwemmer